About us

 We provide comfort and support to those suffering distress towards the end of their lives.
 Our team can also assist with documentation including Advance Directives, Advance Care Statements, and Powers of Attorney.

 Our long term aim is to see the passing of assisted dying legislation in Scotland.
-Until this happens we will work to ensure everyone has a good death within the current law.
+We have supported Liam McArthur MSP in the development of the Assisted Dying for Terminally Ill Adults (Scotland) Bill.
+We hope to see this bill passed in the current Scottish Parliament (session 6) – until this happens we will work to ensure everyone has a good death within the current law.

 Other Friends at the End activities